RelevanceAI/redis-hackathon-template/README.md

 We have a "step" for vector searching Redis!
 See [the documentation](https://documentation.relevanceai.com/reference/transformation-steps#vector-search-redis).

+Also, here's an _extensive_ guide about [using Redis + our Notebook UI](https://relevance.notion.site/Building-ChatGPT-for-your-knowledge-base-with-Relevance-AI-Redis-OpenAI-and-Nuxt-a50b6720bc0d4948ac65c71fa3c83dc7) to build a conversational chat experience.

 ## Example chain

 See the example PDF Q&A chain in the `chains` folder.
 It features in-flight vector search to intelligently populate LLM context.